Dr. Mike Gable

 On the morning of February 12, 2005, Dorothy and her friend Cicero, woke up early to walk to a community meeting to speak about the rights for the Amazon.
 Cicero, was delayed and was walking a bit behind Dot.
 As Dot walked, she was blocked by two armed men.
 They asked if she had any weapons, and she told them that the only weapon she had was her bible.
 She then read a passage from the Beatitudes, “Blessed are the poor in spirit…” Dot was murdered that day in that forest by those men, while she read to them from the Holy Gospel.

 In 2010, in honor of the 5 year remembrance of her murder, the Sisters of Notre Dame de Namur and the Archdiocesan Offices of Archdiocese of Cincinnati Offices for Mission, Catholic Social Action, Youth Evangelization & Discipleship, Young Adult Evangelization & Discipleship, and Evangelization & Discipleship initiated the Spirit of Sister Dorothy Stang Awards.

-Nominations for the Spirit of Sister Dorothy Stang Awards in the Archdiocese of Cincinnati are available in January of each year on our website.
+Nominations for the Spirit of Sister Dorothy Stang Awards in the Archdiocese of Cincinnati are available in February of each year on our website.
 They are for High School seniors, school faculty, staff and volunteers and parish staff and volunteers.
-Nomination forms are available at our website.
+Nomination forms are available below or via email: email@example.com

 In light of the Holy Father’s Laudato Si, we have updated the award.
 For our application and enhanced criteria, please download the proper application: